privacyshore/privacygate-node/examples/webhook/README.md

 Forwarding                    http://cbfcdae9.ngrok.io -> localhost:3000
 Forwarding                    https://cbfcdae9.ngrok.io -> localhost:3000

-Copy the "https" link (in this case https://cbfcdae9.ngrok.io) to your clipboard and then paste it into the Settings\Webhook section of Coinbase Commerce's admin page.
+Copy the "https" link (in this case https://cbfcdae9.ngrok.io) to your clipboard and then paste it into the Settings\Webhook section of PrivacyGate Commerce's admin page.
 Send test request.